LedgerInvesting/ledger-analytics/docs/source/user-guide/modeling.rst

 Our modeling tools also have the option to use other estimation methods, like maximum likelihood estimation, if users wish.

+One of the implications of using stochastic methods is that results may change depending on the seed used to seed downstream random number generators.
+Our models accept a ``seed: int`` option to ensure models can be reproducible. **However**, full reproducibility depends on multiple factors, such as using the same machine, with the same local environment (e.g. package versions), the same input data, etc. It is up to the users to manage this appropriately.

 Easy default prior distributions
 ------------------------------------